Jonah2016/kiddies_adventure_zone/README.md

 2. Navigation: Developing intuitive navigation features enhances user experience by facilitating easy access to desired quotes and authors.
 3. Responsive Design: Designing a responsive and user-friendly interface ensures accessibility and optimal viewing experiences across different devices, catering to the needs of a diverse user base.

+### Live

+Access the live version of the app from here: <b><a href="https://jonah2016.github.io/kiddies_zone/">Kiddies Adventure Zone</a></b>

+### Technologies

+Technology Considerations: For the frontend framework, ReactJS was evaluated.
+ReactJS is well-established and offers more flexibility and large package access suitable for medium to larger applications.
+We choose React because it is more lenient, popular and easy to use technology which will speed up our development process while providing great capabilities.
+We chose Tailwind CSS as our styling tool.

 ### Installation procedure

 To install Kiddies Adventure Zone locally, follow these steps: